-Virginia Relay is a service that relays conversations between people who use text telephones (TTYs/Computers) or Telebraille (TB) and people who use standard telephones, 24 hours a day, every day.
+Virginia Relay is a service that relays conversations between people who use specialized telecommunication equipment and people who use standard telephones, 24 hours a day, every day.
 There is no charge to access Virginia Relay.
 A person who is deaf, hard-of-hearing, deaf-blind or has difficulty speaking voices or types his or her conversation using a special phone.
-A person who is deaf-blind may use either a TTY or TB.

 Frequently Asked Questions